What is aromatherapy?

 How to use essential oils?

-1) Vaporize: add 1-3 drops of essential oil on to a tissue, place it around the desk or pillow.
+- Vaporize: add 1-3 drops of essential oil on to a tissue or cotton ball, place it around the desk or pillow and allow to evaporate into the air.
+If you want an intense dose, sniff the cotton ball.

-2) Diffuser: add several drops of essential oil to an aroma pot or diffuser.
+- Diffuser: add several drops of essential oil to an aroma pot or diffuser (with or without water depending on the diffuser type).
 To enjoy the fresh aroma, a diffuser, which does not heat the essential oil, is recommended.

-4) Massage oil: use an essential oil with a carrier oil (vegetable oil) as a massage oil.
-Blend 30ml of a carrier oil and 12-15 drops of essential oil (2-2.5%) then apply gently to the skin.
+- Massage: use an essential oil with a carrier oil (vegetable oil) as a massage oil.
+You can blend 30ml of a carrier oil (e.g. sweet almond oil) and 12-15 drops of essential oil (2-3%) then apply gently to the skin.

 Top or Head notes